molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

-The code snippet below shows to calculate various atom properties that depend on their connectivity to other atoms of the molecular graph such as the number of connected carbon atoms, heteroatoms, halogens, heavy atoms, chain atoms, ring atoms, aromatic atoms, incident bonds, and incident single bonds as well as valency, coordination geometry, and sizes of containing rings.
+The code snippet below shows to calculate various atom properties that depend on their connectivity to other atoms of the molecular graph such as the number of connected carbon atoms, heteroatoms, halogens, heavy atoms, chain atoms, ring atoms, aromatic atoms, and many more.

 .. code-block:: python